VictoriaDeery/DNS/README.md

   1. In dc-1 change the A record to point to 8.8.8.8. instead of 10.0.0.4.
 Doubleclick the mainframe record you made and change the IP address.
 In client-1 powershell ping mainframe again.
 You'll notice it outputs the old IP address because that is what has been saved in the cache, which is first looked to. even typing ipconfig /displaydns will display the old IP in this local DNS cache.
 So we will flush the cache and observe it as empty. oppen powershell, running it as an admin and type ipconfig /flushdns to flush it and then use ipconfig /displaydns to observe that. so now pinging mainframe will get the new IP address 8.8.8.8. flushdns is helpful especially if only one person cannott access a resource when others can.
 </p>
-- D. Create a "CNMAE" record (Mapping one human readable name to another)
+- D. Create a "CNAME" record (Mapping one human readable name to another)
 <p>

 <img src="https://github.com/user-attachments/assets/e504b551-bbdb-4f92-b208-ae1102264cfb" height="80%" width="80%" alt="Disk Sanitization Steps"/>